ale-sanchez-g/expressData/README.md

 This Repo provide a POST endpoint to connect to Slack slash commmand.

-This is an MVP prototype using the below Tech
+This is an Open Source prototype using the below Tech

 - Slack App integrations
 - Slack message builder -> https://app.slack.com/block-kit-builder/T033PJ09E